nvie/decoders/docs/api.md

   },

   'and': {
-    'source': '_decoder.js',
     'params': [
       ['predicate', 'T => boolean'],
       ['message', 'string'],
     ],
     'result': 'Decoder<T>',
     'markdown': """
-      Accepts values that are accepted by the decoder _and_ also pass the predicate function.
+      Adds an extra predicate to a decoder.
+The new decoder is like the original decoder, but only accepts values that also meet the predicate.

       ```typescript
       const odd = number.and(